eduardolat/pgbackweb/README.md

 - 🎯 **Designed for everyone**: From individual developers to teams.
 - ⏱️ **Save time**: Automate your backups and forget about manual tasks.
+- ⚡ **Plug and play**: Don't waste time with complex configurations.

 ## Features

 - 📦 **Intuitive web interface**: Manage your backups with ease, no database expertise required.
 - 📅 **Scheduled backups**: Set it and forget it.
 PG Back Web takes care of the rest.
 - 📈 **Backup monitoring**: Visualize the status of your backups with execution logs.
-- 📤 **Instant download**: Access your backups when you need them, directly from the web interface.
+- 📤 **Instant download & restore**: Restore and download your backups when you need them, directly from the web interface.
 - 🖥 **Multi-version support**: Compatible with PostgreSQL 13, 14, 15, and 16.
-- 📁 **S3 storage**: Add as many S3 buckets as you want for greater flexibility.
+- 📁 **Local & S3 storage**: Store backups locally or add as many S3 buckets as you want for greater flexibility.
 - 🔒 **Security first**: PGP encryption to protect your sensitive information.
 - 🛡️ **Open-source trust**: Open-source code under MIT license, backed by the robust pg_dump tool.
 - 🌚 **Dark mode**: Because we all love dark mode.